 With a weight capacity of 375 pounds, there should be plenty of room to accommodate a big guy angler plus all of his gear.
 Of course, being a sit on top kayak means not having to worry about squeezing into a small cockpit or cutting circulation off to your legs.

 The Perception Pescador Pro 12 paddles like a dream as well, so you still get top performance out of your fishing kayak.
+Other fishing kayaks, while extremely stable and with lots of features, are more like barges than kayaks and paddle about as well.

 The only thing missing from this kayak are watertight compartments.
 For some, though, that’s not an issue at all as some paddlers don’t like having to reach for them not to mention the extra cargo space they take up on the kayak.